vinhvn/devcloud/README.md

 A simple webapp, designed to mimick [devpost](https://devpost.com/).

-Credit to [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) and his React tutorials.
+Credit to [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) for his React tutorials and [Alex Pasquarella](https://www.alexpasquarella.com/) for the background image.

 ## Technologies